TommySoucy/RenderDoc-CSV-Strip-Blender-Import-Script/README.md

 <dl>
   <dt>_file</dt>
   <dd>Reads all the data directly from the file.
 Very slow, but I guess could be needed for extremely big models whose vertices list is just too big to have in memory.
-I would suggest having the blender console open to make sure it is actaully running.
+I would suggest having the blender console open to make sure it is actually running.
 You should see "Processing vertex #(vertex number)" appear in the console for every vertex in the list.</dd>

   <dt>_mem</dt>
   <dd>Puts all vertices in memory so any index can be accessed.
 Alot faster.</dd>